mhaidarhanif/super-workshop-js/README.md

 ## Hall of Requirements

+- Engineering software the right way
-- Understanding of JavaScript and Node.js essentials
+- Understanding the essentials of JavaScript and Node.js
-- Client & Server Side concepts
+- Concepts of client & server side
-- Database & Deployment technologies
+- Technologies of database & deployment pipeline

 --------------------------------------------------------------------------------